- Managing automatic identifiers

 - Managing the binary memos

-- If you are using HWrite with a database in Hyper File 5.5 format
+- If you use <Source>.Write with a Hyper File 5.5 database

 - Browsing and writing a record